TheThinkingHome/Automations/blueprints/automation/sentinel_notify.md

 The reminder only re-sends; it never disturbs change-detection.
 The stored fingerprint is updated only on a real change, never by a reminder, so a daily nudge cannot confuse the "notify only on change" logic.

+You can also turn on a daily all-clear.
+Then, when nothing is flagged, the daily run leaves a quiet "all clear" card in the UI instead of saying nothing, so you know everything is reporting.
+It never pushes to your phone.

+## Quiet Hours

+Quiet hours hold your phone alerts during a window you set, for example 10 at night to 8 in the morning, so a low battery at 2 AM does not wake you.
+Off by default.

+It is built around the per-device priority lists.
+A normal-priority target is held during the window; a high-priority target pierces it and is alerted at any hour.
+So you can keep your own phone on the high list to be woken by something genuinely urgent, while the rest of the household, on the normal list, waits until morning.

+Two things keep working through the window: the persistent notification still updates silently, so the dashboard card is always current, and the change-detection memory still tracks, so nothing is lost.
+Only the normal-priority phone push waits.

+At the end time, the companion re-sends whatever is still flagged, to both lists.
+A problem that appeared overnight reaches you in the morning; one that cleared on its own does not; and a list that partly cleared reports only what remains.
+A high-priority phone that already got the alert live overnight simply sees the card refresh under the same tag, rather than a second alert.

+The window may cross midnight: a start later than the end (22:00 to 08:00) is read as an overnight window.
+Quiet hours is independent of the daily reminder; you can run either, both, or neither.

 ## Keeping It Calm

 The companion is only as quiet as the sensor you point it at.
 For batteries this is rarely an issue, batteries cross the threshold one at a time, so notifications are naturally infrequent.
 The advice matters more for the Entity mode: watch the handful of things whose silence is a real problem, not every entity in the house, because a sensor flagging dozens of flapping entities will notify you about churn no matter how good the change detection is.
 A tight, deliberate scope on the Sentinel is what keeps the notifications meaningful.

 ## Putting It to Work

-The simplest setup: Battery mode, point it at your Battery Sentinel sensor, select a memory helper, add your phone as a push target, and leave the rest at defaults.
+The simplest setup: Battery mode, point it at your Battery Sentinel sensor, select a memory helper, add your phone to the normal-priority list, and leave the rest at defaults.
 You will get a notification when a battery drops below the threshold, named and with its battery type, and another when you replace it, with nothing in between.

 For Entity mode, point it at your Entity Sentinel sensor with its own dedicated memory helper.
 You will get a notification naming each entity that has gone quiet and why, the moment the set changes, and again when one comes back.

 For a quieter, dashboard-only setup, leave the push targets empty and keep the persistent notification on; the report lives in the Home Assistant UI and updates itself, with no phone alerts at all.

 For the "remind me about what I keep ignoring" setup, enable the daily reminder and set a time, and anything still flagged nudges you once a day until you deal with it.
+Turn on the all-clear too, and that same daily run confirms when everything is healthy.

+For the "do not wake me" setup, put your own phone on the high-priority list and everyone else on the normal list, then enable quiet hours for overnight.
+Urgent alerts still reach your phone; the rest waits until the window ends in the morning.

 More worked examples are in the article: <https://xeazy.com/battery-entity-sentinel-blueprints/>